carbon-design-system/carbon-components-vue/src/components/cv-date-picker/cv-date-picker-notes.md

 - pattern: Regex pattern used for form validation '\\d{1,2}/\\d{1,2}/\\d{4}',
 - placeholder: Shown when date picker is empty,
-- invalid: Used to indicate the date selected is invalid,
-- invalidDateMessage: Message displayed if invalid is true
+- invalidMessage: Message displayed if invalid is true

+## Slots

+invalid-message: Overrides the invalid message property

 ###